Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

 \subsection{Steady States of the Prion Equation}

-To model polymerization processes, Equation~\eqref{eq:temporel} can be coupled to an ODE which leads the evolution of the quantity of monomers.
-It is the case in the so-called ``prion equation'' (see~\cite{Greer,Pruss})
+To model polymerization processes, Equation~\eqref{eq:temporel} can be coupled to an ODE which incorporates the evolution of the quantity of monomers.
+The so-called ``prion equation'' (see~\cite{Greer,LW,Pruss}) is

-where the quantity of monomers is denoted by $V(t).$ In this model, the monomers are prion proteins, produced and degraded by the cells with rates $\xi$ and $\delta,$ and attached to polymers of size $x$ with respect to the rate $\tau(x).$ The polymers are fibrils of misfolded pathogenic proteins, which have the ability to transconform normal proteins (monomers) into abnormal ones by a polymerization process not yet very well understood.
-The size distribution of polymers $u(x,t)$ is solution to the growth-fragmentation~equation~\eqref{eq:temporel} in which $V(t)$ is added as a multiplier for the polymerization rate.
+where the quantity of monomers is denoted by $V(t).$ In this model, the monomers are prion proteins, produced and degraded by the cells with rates $\xi$ and $\delta,$ and attached to polymers of size $x$ with respect to the rate $\tau(x).$ The polymers are fibrils of misfolded pathogenic proteins, which have the ability to transconform normal proteins (monomers) into abnormal ones by a polymerization process, which is not yet very well understood.
+The size distribution of polymers $u(x,t)$ is the solution to the growth-fragmentation~equation~\eqref{eq:temporel} in which $V(t)$ is added as a multiplier for the polymerization rate.
 A degradation rate $\mu(x)$ is also considered for the polymers.
 For the sake of simplicity, this rate is assumed to be size-independent in the following study $(\mu(x)\equiv\mu_0).$

 Equation~\eqref{eq:Greer} models the proliferation of prion disease.
-An individual is said to be infected by prion disease when polymers of misfolded proteins are present, namely when $u(\cdot,t)\not\equiv0$ at the present time $t.$
+An individual is said to be infected by prion disease when polymers of misfolded proteins are present, namely when $u(\cdot,t)\not\equiv0$ at the time $t.$

 The coupling between $V(t)$ and $u(t,x)$ appears in the equation for $u$ as a modulation of the polymerization rate.
-One sees immediately the link with the eigenproblem \eqref{eq:eigen:alpha:tau} satisfied by $\U_\al.$ Indeed, $\U_\al$ is the principal eigenvector linked to the linearization of the prion equation around a given monomer quantity $ V=\alpha.$ Investigating the dependency of the fitness $\lb_V$ with respect to the polymerization and fragmentation coefficients is a first step towards a better understanding of the disease propagation.
-Indeed it has been reported that the course of prion infection in the brain follows heterogeneous patterns.
+One can immediately see the link with the eigenproblem \eqref{eq:eigen:alpha:tau} satisfied by $\U_\al:$ $\U_\al$ is the principal eigenvector linked to the linearization of the prion equation around a fixed monomer quantity $ V=\alpha.$ Investigating the dependence of the fitness $\lb_V$ with respect to the polymerization and fragmentation coefficients is a first step towards a better understanding of the propagation of the disease.
+It has been reported that the course of prion infection in the brain follows heterogeneous patterns.
 It has been postulated that the neuropathology of prion infection could be related to different kinetics in different compartments of the brain \cite{Collinge}.